Residential, Light Commercial & Retrofit Double Glazing

 Make the Opening Weather-Tight

-Cover the opening with thick cardboard or plywood to protect against wind and rain.
+Cover the opening with thick plastic, cardboard or plywood to protect against wind and rain.

 If handling broken glass feels unsafe, contact a professional glazier immediately.